vbirds/tokoro/readme.md

 ## Inspiring

-Tokoro is inspired by Unity’s coroutine system and its successor, UniTask.
+tokoro is inspired by Unity’s coroutine system and its successor, UniTask.

 ## Platform Compatibility

-Tokoro is designed to work on any platform that supports C++20 coroutines.
+tokoro is designed to work on any platform that supports C++20 coroutines.
 It has been tested on Linux, macOS, and Windows.

 ## License

-Tokoro is released under the MIT License.
+tokoro is released under the MIT License.